synha/synha.github.io/index.md

 ---
 layout: default
-title: virajsinha.com - Viraj Sinha
+title: To Webfinity and Beyond!
 ---

 {% for post in site.posts %}